 And if you have a multi-team, multi-step customer onboarding process (as in B2B software, financial services, etc.) orchestrating onboarding over email will become a quality problem for customers and a formidable log jam for your internal teams too.

 The good news is, automating the manual steps of your customer onboarding process is relatively straightforward when compared with the other steps on this list.

-There are a number of solid process automation tools on the market (here is a list of features to watch out for) as well as tools geared specifically toward operations process automation, like multi-stakeholder customer onboarding.
+There are a number of solid workflow automation tools on the market (here is a list of features to watch out for) as well as tools geared specifically toward operations workflow automation, like multi-stakeholder customer onboarding.

-There are many, many benefits to building an automated process for your customer onboarding.
-In addition to facilitating each of the above-mentioned points, an automated and streamlined onboarding process can yield 3 distinct “wins” for customer success:
+There are many, many benefits to building an automated workflow for your customer onboarding.
+In addition to facilitating each of the above-mentioned points, an automated and streamlined onboarding workflow can yield 3 distinct “wins” for customer success: